Coreykwiat/Peek-A-Boo-Account-Finder-Python-Version/README.md

 Please use this for legal purposes only.
 The features of this tool are meant for investigative purposes only

-use "pip install requirements.txt" in the directory to install required modules
+Use "pip install requirements.txt" in the directory to install required modules Use this link to learn how to install Chrome on Linux https://www.geeksforgeeks.org/how-to-install-google-chrome-on-kali-linux/
+If you are still having issues open main.py with notepad and delete the root.wm_iconbitmap('iseeyou.ico') part of the code.

 use "python main.py" to start the program